2023 LINCS Annual Workshop

 The LINCS organizes its Annual Workshop with the Scientific Committee.

-It will be a 2-day workshop with:
+A 2-day workshop with:

 • LINCS members “scientific highlights”